DevExpress/devextreme-documentation/concepts/Common/Data Analytics and BI/Embedded Reports/Embedded Reports.md

 DevExpress Reporting is compatible across various platforms including JavaScript applications based on Angular, React, and Vue frameworks, and ASP.NET Core.

-[note] You can select from a range of pricing options, including standalone [Reporting subscriptions](https://www.devexpress.com/subscriptions/reporting/) or the [Universal package](https://www.devexpress.com/subscriptions/universal.xml), which includes both DevExpress Reporting and DevExtreme.
+[note] You can select from a range of pricing options, including standalone [Reporting subscriptions](https://www.devexpress.com/subscriptions/reporting/) or the [Universal package](https://www.devexpress.com/subscriptions/universal.xml) that includes DevExpress Reporting and DevExtreme.